Rolfhahn/delfox/README.md

 # delfox
-DELFOX is a Powershell Script that deletes files older than x days in up to 9 predifined folders.
+DELFOX is a Powershell Script that deletes files older than x days in up to 9 predefined folders.

-It works with a controller XML File that has to be placed in the subfolder delfoxconfigs Delfox will be started with 1 param: delfoxstart.ps1 -CFGFile controlfile.xml
+It works with a control.xml File that has to be placed in the subfolder "delfoxconfigs".

-In the controller File you can configure up to 9 folders where files are purged older than the defined days per folder.
+Control-File can be configure with up to 9 folders where files are purged older than the defined days per folder.
-The controller File looks like this:
+Part's of the control File look like this:
     ...
     <Job1>
         <DataDirectory2>c:\temp\2</DataDirectory2>